 Business Name Ideas for Tech Startups: Patterns and Inspiration

-Pattern 1: Compound Words
+Pattern 1: Compound words

 Classic examples: